samox03/samox03/README.md

 ### 👩🏽‍🚀 Hi, I’m @samox03

-I’m interested in tech, innnovation and humanity!
+I’m interested in tech, innnovation and future of humanity!

 🫀 Special interests in ecology & society.